containers/podman.io_old/getting-started/checkpoint.md

 ## Restoring the container

-Restoring a container is only possible for a previously checkpointed container.
+Restoring a container is only possible from a previously checkpointed container.
 The restored container will continue to run at exactly the same point in time it was checkpointed.